MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 > [!NOTE]
 > The boilerplate code is the same whether you create the project in Visual Studio from the Django template, or generate the project by using the CLI command `django-admin startproject <project_name>`.

 1. Open **Solution Explorer** to view your solution and project files.
-The initial project contains only two files, _manage_.py_ and _requirements.txt_:
+The initial project contains only two files, _manage.py_ and _requirements.txt_:

    ::: moniker range="vs-2022"